Calibrated Multi-Level Quantile Forecasting: Gradient equilibrium

 \subsection{Background: gradient descent}

-It turns out that we do not need to devise new algorithms in order to produce iterates that satisfy gradient equilibrium.
-Online gradient descent, a standard algorithm in online learning, can also be used to solve the gradient equilibrium problem.
+Before solving the constrained \GEQ{} problem, we first consider the (unconstrained) \GEQ{} problem.
+It turns out that we do not need to devise new algorithms in order to produce iterates that satisfy \GEQ{}.
+Online gradient descent, a standard algorithm in online learning, can also be used to solve the \GEQ{} problem.